Dasika-Vaishnavi/NextGen-DSA/README.md

 # NextGen-DSA
-This repository for my Data Structures and algorithms  practice.
+This is a repository for my Data Structures and algorithms  practice.